A non-Archimedean theory of complex spaces and the cscK problem: Semivaluations on a complex space

 Moreover, if $\cX$, and $\cX^\prime$ are test configuration, $\cX$ \emph{dominates} $\cX^\prime$ if the bimeromorphic map

 extends to a $\C^*$-equivariant holomorphic map, which we say is a \emph{morphism of test configurations}.
 When $\cX$ dominates $X\times\Pro$, we say that $\cX$ is \emph{dominating}. \end{defi}

 \begin{remark} Test configurations of a given normal analytic variety $X$ define a directed system.
-By the equivariant version of Hironaka's theorem, the set of test configurations that are projective over $X\times \Pro$, and of snc central fiber, are cofinal in all test configurations.
+By the equivariant version of Hironaka's theorem, see for instance \cite[Section 13]{BM97canonical}, the set of test configurations that are projective over $X\times \Pro$, and of snc central fiber, is cofinal in all test configurations.

 Unless otherwise stated, we will consider always such test configurations. \end{remark}

 An important class of examples of test configuration are given by flag ideals: \begin{example} Let $\ia$ be a flag ideal on $X\times \Pro$, then